Degenerate crossing number and signed reversal distance: Introduction

 In addition to their motivation from crossing number theory, these conjectures would also shed light on the difficult task of visualizing high genus embedded graphs, providing an alternate approach to that of Duncan, Goodrich and Kobourov~\cite{duncan2011planar}, who rely on canonical polygonal schemes~\cite{lazarus2001computing}.

-\paragraph*{Our results.} A big step towards both these conjectures was achieved by Schaefer and \v{S}tefankovi\v{c}, who proved~\cite[Theorem~10]{JGAA-580} that any multi-graph embedded on a non-orientable surface of genus $g$ admits a cross-cap drawing with $g$ cross-caps, in which each edge enters each cross-cap at most \emph{twice}.
-This theorem applies in particular to one-vertex embedding schemes, and thus suggests a natural approach towards proving Conjectures~\ref{second} and~\ref{main}.
+A big step towards both these conjectures was achieved by Schaefer and \v{S}tefankovi\v{c}, who proved~\cite[Theorem~10]{JGAA-580} that any multi-graph embedded on a non-orientable surface of genus $g$ has a cross-cap drawing with $g$ cross-caps, in which each edge enters each cross-cap at most \emph{twice}.
+The theorem of Schaefer and \v{S}tefankovi\v{c} applies in particular to one-vertex embedded multi-graphs, and thus suggests a natural approach towards proving Conjectures~\ref{second} and~\ref{main}.
 First contract a spanning tree to obtain a one-vertex graph and apply this theorem.
 Then, edges might enter cross-caps twice, but since the initial graph is loopless, one could hope to uncontract some edges so as to spread these two cross-caps on two edges, thus obtaining a perfect cross-cap drawing.
-Our first result shows that this approach cannot work, as some loopless $2$-vertex schemes do not admit perfect cross-cap drawings.
+Our first result shows that this approach cannot work, as some loopless $2$-vertex graph embeddings do not admit perfect cross-cap drawings. \paragraph*{Our results} A cellularly embedded multi-graph can be encoded by an \emph{embedding scheme}, also known as a rotation system, that consists of (1) the graph together with (2) a cyclic permutation of the half-edges incident to each vertex (3) a \emph{signature}, or \emph{sign}, for each edge.
+To ease the reading, in the entirety of this article we use the overline notation $\overline{i}$ to indicate negative signs, and no notation for the positive signs.

+Given a 2-vertex loopless embedded graph, two edges whose union separates the surface into two components are \emph{separating}, and if one of the components is orientable while the other one is not orientable, we call the subgraph contained in the orientable component a \emph{block}.
+If this component is not a disk then we say it is \emph{non-trivial}.
+If the signs of all edges in this subgraph are \emph{positive} (resp. \emph{negative}) then we say that the block is \emph{positive} (resp. \emph{negative}).
+We refer to Figure~\ref{block example} for an example illustrating this notion of blocks.
+We refer to Sections~\ref{p:embedding scheme} and \ref{p:blocks} for more background on these definitions and a combinatorial reformulation.

-\begin{restatable}{theorem}{permutation} A loopless $2$-vertex embedding scheme that consists of exactly one non-trivial positive block and one non-trivial negative block admits no perfect cross-cap drawing. \end{restatable}
+\begin{restatable}{theorem}{permutation} A loopless $2$-vertex embedding scheme that consists of exactly one non-trivial positive block and one non-trivial negative block admits no perfect cross-cap drawing.